zekesonxx/pinecone/README.md

 It was written by running `$ acorn try.js > try.json` and looking at the JSON over and over, so don't expect very good standard conformity.

+## The Wall
+Pinecone has almost hit the wall.
+There isn't much that can still be done, due to a couple key issues with how JavaScript and Lua are different:
+* `..` used for concatinating strings
+* How JS/Lua handle types
+* `typeof k === 'object'` -> `type(k) == 'object'`.
+Lua doesn't have that.
+* JS object literals and Lua tables
+* `"4" == 4` is true in JS, but false in Lua.
+* Should things like `console.log` be turned into `print`?

+This can be handled in a couple different ways, but none are very good options.

 ## What works
 * Variables `var a = 1`
 * Multiple Variables `var a = 1, b = 2`